-By presenting the building as a route as well as a destination the public are naturally drawn through and past the facilities the building provides – the arcade or ‘nave’ providing an intuitive wayfinding device that at the same time increases the length of ‘shop window’ available to the curators along which to present a stimulating array of displays and presentations.
+By presenting the building as a route, as well as a destination, the public is naturally drawn through and past the facilities the building provides – the arcade or ‘nave’ providing an intuitive wayfinding device that at the same time increases the length of ‘shop window’ available to the curators along which to present a stimulating array of displays and presentations.

 From the Fore Street entrance visitors arrive into a light and generous entrance foyer – the setting for the café, the shop, the learning space and the exhibition room before passing between The Search Room – a lofty, toplit ‘library like space’, the raked Auditorium and the seminar rooms before arriving at the New Street entrance via the garden court - a quieter contemplative space and a counterpoint to the activity and bustle of the interior spaces.

 Away from the public areas, the private areas of the building contain staff facilities and state of the art facilities for the preservation and recording of current and new archive material.

 Longevity, low maintenance and the adjacent proximity of the Conservation Area suggested brick as an appropriate material for the building envelope.
 Horizontal banding in ‘Suffolk White’ bricks providing the building with a distinct identity, a visual reading of the way the long elevations cut into the four metre fall across the site and a subliminal reference to the shelves and lines of text contained within.
 The long elevations are further articulated by expressing the different volumes and spaces within and a reversal of the banding around the Auditorium.